 A favourite rose in my Tea Garden

-2022 was an unusual year in the garden with massive growth after unprecedented rains.
-This gave me confidence that the roses would develop as planned and that, given enough water, rose blooms would be as spectacular as the breeders described.
+The unprecedented rains of 2022 have seen massive growth in the garden.
+This has meant I’m more confident that the roses will develop as planned and that, given enough water, rose blooms will be as spectacular as the breeders described.
 So, I’m enthusiastic about next year and celebrating my small victories.
 I’m also mindful that others, especially in country areas, have had a devastating and challenging year with repeated floods, and my heart goes out to them.
 Rural living can be harsh and unpredictable even though nature rewards in many ways.

 Stunning Summer Of Love Roses

 January 2023, will mark the anniversary of 5 years of a rose is a rose is a rose.
-And although my site is purely for the enjoyment of roses and not a business, I appreciate that so many people regularly take the time to read about my adventures of growing roses on a rural property.
+And although my site is purely for the enjoyment of roses and not a business, I appreciate that so many people regularly take the time to read about my adventures of growing roses on a rural property in Australia.